-In this article, we’ll be discussing the various aspects that go into selecting attire for a fall wedding as well as giving you ideas for informal and formal outfits for both day and evening affairs.
+In this article, we’ll be discussing the various aspects of men’s attire for a fall wedding as well as giving you fall wedding suit ideas.
 For more general information on weddings, see our wedding home page.

 What Should I Wear To A Wedding In The Fall?